ourstudio-se/puan-python/docs/source/guide/tutorials/plog-model.rst

         id="vegestables"
     )

-Now we can put it all together in a single cic-model
+Now we can put it all together in a single plog-model

 .. code:: python